allnulled/commandir/README.md

 The only difference is that `__dirname` in browsers points to the URL of the script.
 But `module.exports` and `return` can be used in `browser` mode to return a module from the file.

-2. The method `register` receives different parameters
+2. The method `register` receive different parameters

 In browser, `register(name, url)`.
 In node.js, `register(name, callback)`.

+3. The methods `register` and `unregister` work differently

+In browser, they just associate a label with a URL.
+In node.js, they write a file in the filesystem with the callback provided as second parameter, and remove it on `unregister`.

-3. The method `list` cannot work in browser
+4. The method `list` cannot work in browser

 Because directories in the web do not list by default, the method `list` is still not provided with a polyfill.

-4. Names are fixed and sanitized
+5. Names are fixed and sanitized

 Names have a process of validation and transformation before they get registered.
 They rewrite the `.js` at the end, and forbid `..` just in case.